-&lt;sup>3For example, Mario Draghi, then president of the ECB, emphasizes in his introductory statement to the European Parliament on November 26, 2018, that "[...] there might be times when policyholders want to terminate their insurance policies in large numbers, thereby putting liquidity strain on insurers.
-Authorities should be able to protect financial markets [...] from the adverse impact of such an exceptional run on insurers."
+3Mario Draghi, then President of the European Central Bank, emphasizes in his introductory statement to the European Parliament on November 26, 2018, that "[...] there might be times when policyholders want to terminate their insurance policies in large numbers, thereby putting liquidity strain on insurers.
+Authorities should be able to protect financial markets [...] from the adverse impact of such an exceptional run on insurers.".
 Following policymakers, we focus on surrenders and their impact on life insurers' free cash flow as a main determinant of their liquidity risk.